-Samsung memory cards are also frequently recommended.
+We also recommend Samsung memory cards.
 As the market leader in the NAND flash sector, Samsung can match all components of the SD card perfectly to each other, and has all the necessary information for a solid product.

 We had a bad experience with the reliability of 128 GB Kingston cards in a critical project.
-Kingston does not have its own fabs, and buys excess capacity from other flash manufacturers.
-As a result, consistent performance cannot be guaranteed.
+Kingston does not have its own fabs and buys excess capacity from other flash manufacturers.
+As a result, there’s no guarantee of consistent performance.

 The following article by Bunny Huang is also interesting in this context.

 Toshiba, as the #2 in the worldwide DRAM market, also sells its own memory card products.
 SanDisk and Toshiba, together with Matshushita, are the founders of the SD standard, introduced in 1999.
 We have no experience with Toshiba cards so far.